ThomasMeissnerDS/e2e_ml/README.md

 """
 *
+'Auto' is recommended for preferred_training_mode parameter, but with 'CPU' and 'GPU' it can also be controlled manually.
 If you install Xgboost & LGBM into the same environment as GPU accelerated versions, you can set preferred_training_mode='gpu'.
-This will massively improve training times and speed up SHAP feature importance for LGBm and Xgboost related tasks.
+This will massively improve training times and speed up SHAP feature importance for LGBM and Xgboost related tasks.
 For Xgboost this should work out of the box, if installed into a RAPIDS environment.
 """
 # run actual blueprint